JiaxuanBoogie1/LeukemiaTal1/README.md

 Option:
 -d -- database
 The is the REQUIRED parameter for addRegion.
-The database must be the name of result database from makeCCCA.
+The database must be the name of the result database from makeCCCA.

 -n -- tag name
 The is the REQUIRED parameter for addRegion.
 The tag / name of each cellular environment defined region inside the database.
 The tag will be added to database$reg